MillerRabin/intention-storage/readme.md

 With approval it can place an order for the water from you or a water service company.

 We can create a more **fail safe** process.
-In the Intention Network all important nodes or transport can be doubled or tripled without any problems.
+In the Intention Network all important nodes or transports can be doubled or tripled without any problems.
 Let's add another tea pot in your home.